finite-element/finite-element-course/doc/source/L4_feprobs.rst

 precisely what is needed in the Lax-Milgram theorem.
 For the Poisson problem, coercivity comes instead from the following mean estimate.

 ..
-Dropdown:: A video recording of this section is available here.
+Dropdown:: A video recording of the following material is available here.

     .. container:: vimeo